 Acupuncture & Physical Therapy

-The doctors at Animal Care Clinic embrace the benefits of both acupuncture and physical therapy.
+The doctors at Animal Care Clinic embrace the benefits of acupuncture, photo-biomodulation (therapeutic laser therapy), and physical therapy.
 When used in conjunction with more traditional pain control methods, these modalities can be tremendously effective.
-After orthopedic surgery, we highly recommend passive range of motion exercises, swim therapy and controlled exercises to help bring your pet back to full function as quickly as possible.
+After orthopedic surgery, we highly recommend passive range of motion exercises, therapeutic laser therapy, swim therapy and controlled exercises to help bring your pet back to full function as quickly as possible.
 Many of our patients have benefitted from acupuncture for chronic joint pain, spinal pain and even cancer pain.

-It is important to note that both physical therapy and acupuncture must be done only by trained professionals under the direct supervision of a licensed veterinarian.
+It is important to note that physical therapy, therapeutic laser therapy, and acupuncture must be done only by trained professionals under the direct supervision of a licensed veterinarian.
 It is not legal for human acupuncturists or physical therapists to work on animals without direct supervision form a veterinarian who is on site during the treatment.
-We can help you with basic physical therapy at our hospital and refer our acupuncture cases to Dr’s Natasha Lilly and Roxanne McKenna at the Central Coast Pet Emergency Clinic in Arroyo Grande.
+We can help you with basic physical therapy at our hospital and refer our acupuncture cases to Dr. Rebecca Staple at Coastal Veterinary Rehabilitation and Acupuncture.